Itzdan0ul/wachon/README.md

 ## Compile

-The application was made purely with Python and uses the Pipenv virtual environment.
+The application was made purely with Python.

-### Pipenv
+### Requirements

-`pipenv run start`
+`pip install -r requirements.txt`

 ## Features